ericorruption/cypress-code-coverage-typescript-webpack-ts-loader/README.md

 On the command line, type and run `npm test`.
 You should then see the coverage report in the terminal afterwards.

-## Roadmap

-- Confirm that more than one spec file increases coverage